wicopydev-crypto/structuralsensei-web/README.md

 Structural Sensei Official Website
 This repository hosts the official static website for Structural Sensei.

-💡 Project Mission
-Structural Sensei is your dedicated mentor for mastering engineering expertise, career growth, and achieving financial independence as a technical professional.
-Our core mission is to bridge the gap between academic knowledge and real-world professional success, delivering high-leverage guidance you won't find in a standard curriculum.

-📚 Resources & Platforms
-This site serves as the central directory for our complete suite of engineer resources, including:
+It acts as the central directory for all our high-leverage resources designed to guide engineers in mastering their careers and achieving financial independence.

-Digital Shop (Gumroad): E-books and guides on business, finance, and personal development tailored for engineers.

-Resource Hub (Carrd.co): Actionable advice on career progression and personal finance.

-Video Tutorials (YouTube): Deep dives and discussions on advanced engineering concepts and professional development.

-🛠 Technology & Status
+🚀 Technology & Deployment
-This project is a simple, static HTML/CSS website.
+This is a simple, static front-end project.

+Core: HTML5 and CSS3.

-Hosting: Deployed and managed via Firebase Hosting.
+Hosting: Deployed via Firebase Hosting for reliability and speed.

-Status: Structural Sensei is currently a small business expanding its expertise into knowledge transfer and is in an exciting phase of development.

-✉️ Contact
-For collaborations, support questions, or feedback, please reach out via email: hello@structuralsensei.com (Note: Email address may be partially protected in the live site source)
+📚 Core Mission & Content
+Structural Sensei focuses on bridging the gap between academic knowledge and real-world success, covering:

+Engineering Expertise

+Career Growth Strategies

+Financial Independence for Technical Professionals

+The site links to our full suite of resources, including our digital shop (Gumroad), Resource Hub, and YouTube tutorials.

+⚖️ Licensing
+We use separate licenses for the code and the proprietary content.

+Code License: The source code (HTML, CSS) in this repository is released under the MIT License.

-© 2025 Structural Sensei.
+Content Copyright: All proprietary text, mission statements, and branding are © 2025 Structural Sensei.
 All rights reserved.

+📧 Contact
+For collaborations, support, or general inquiries, please email: wico.pydev@gmail.com